sfc-gh-ebotwick/e2e_ML_in_Snowflake/README.md

        - The data used for model training
        - The available model versions being monitored
  - Additional components also include
-     - Distribtued GPU model training example
+     - Distributed GPU model training example
      - SPCS deployment for inference
          - [WIP] REST API scoring example